 Cow-free cow’s milk?!

-Yes you read that right!
+Yes, you read that right!
 Perumal Gandhi and Ryan Pandya, two bioengineers in San Francisco, California, are working on producing cow’s milk from a special variety of yeast that has been genetically engineered to produce milk proteins.
-Their concern for animal welfare and agricultural sustainability has lead them to create the world’s first artificial milk, Muufri (pronounced “Moo-free”).
-Muufri will have the exact same formula of the real thing and therefore will retain it’s taste and nutritional profile minus cholesterol and lactose
+Their concern for animal welfare and agricultural sustainability led them to create the world’s first artificial milk, Muufri (pronounced “Moo-free”).
+Muufri will have the exact same formula as the real thing and, therefore, will retain its taste and nutritional profile minus cholesterol and lactose.

-The life of a dairy cow is cruel and torturous to say the least.
-Shortly after her first birthday she will be restrained by being strapped down to a rack, and will be artificially inseminated.
-Her gestation period is 9 months, similar to a human pregnancy.
-After she delivers, the calf is usually taken away from her within 24hrs and just two months after her delivery she will be lead right back to the rape rack again to be artificially inseminated.
-For the remainder of her life she will be pumped with genetically engineered growth hormones, drugs, antibiotics and will be fed an unnatural diet which is low-fiber, high-protein and includes animal by-products.
+The life of a dairy cow is cruel and torturous, to say the least.
+Shortly after her first birthday, she will be restrained by being strapped down to a rack and artificially inseminated.
+Her gestation period isnine9 months, similar to human pregnancy.
+After she delivers, the calf is usually taken away from her within 24hr.
+Just two months after her delivery, she will be led right back to the rape rack to be artificially inseminated.
+For the remainder of her life, she will be pumped with genetically engineered growth hormones, drugs, and antibiotics and will be fed an unnatural diet that is low-fiber, high-protein, and includes animal by-products.
 She will be continuously kept pregnant because Mothers produce the most amount of milk during the first few months after delivery.
-Even though, the life expectancy of cows are about 20-25 years (the oldest cow on record lived to be 49 years old!), like most dairy cows, she will be considered worthless when she is around 5 years old because her milk production will slow down due to the sustained milking, at which point she will be slaughtered.
-Typically a dairy cow will give birth to 4 or 5 calves before she is slaughtered.
-Most of the calves will end up in the veal industry while some of the females will have their tails docked and horns removed, typically without any anesthesia, and will wait for the exact fate of physical and mental agony her Mother endures.
+Even though the life expectancy of cows is about 20-25 years (the oldest cow on record lived to be 49 years old!), like most dairy cows, she will be considered worthless when she is around five years old because her milk production will slow down due to the sustained milking.
+At that point, she will be slaughtered.
+Typically a dairy cow will give birth to 4 or 5 calves before she iskilledd.
+Most of the calves will end up in the veal industry.
+At the same time, the females will have their tails docked and horns removed, typically without any anesthesia, and will wait for the exact fate of physical and mental agony her Mother endures.
 Read more about dairy here.

 It should be noted that this is not the only team attempting to create cow-less dairy products.
 There are others like Impossible Foods (started by a former Stanford University professor) working on cow-less American cheese to accompany its animal-free meat products and Real Vegan Cheese.

-What about GMO?
+What about GMOs?
 “People who are anti-GMO who have legitimate concerns usually worry about supercrops taking over the natural world,” he says.
-“We’ve essentially crippled the yeast, so if it does go out in the world, it’ll produce only milk proteins and die within hours.”
-Pandya says.
+“We’ve essentially crippled the yeast, so if it does go out in the world, it’ll produce only milk proteins and die within hours,” Pandya says.